horizoncd/horizoncd.github.io/docs/reference/template/specification.md

 * **templates**
 A directory contains Go template files that define the Kubernetes resources that will be deployed when the chart is installed.
 These templates use the values from the `values.yaml` file and the user input from the form to render the final Kubernetes manifest files.
   * **resource.yaml**
-  The main resource manifest file to applyed to Kubernetes, we recommend you to use a unique name for the `name` field, such as `{{ .Values.horizon.cluster }}`, for more built-in parameters, please refer to [GitOps Repository Structure](#gitops-repository-structure).
+  The main resource manifest file to applyed to Kubernetes, we recommend you to use a unique name for the `name` field, such as `{{ .Values.horizon.instance }}`, for more built-in parameters, please refer to [GitOps Repository Structure](#gitops-repository-structure).

   In addition to the built-in parameters, you can also customize the parameters through the json schema.
 We recommend putting your parameters in `.Values.app`.